 A day of classes running from 12:30-7:30, to allow families who drive long distances to avoid rush hour on both ends of the day and to better to accommodate teen sleep schedules.
 The flexibility to take one, two or all three classes, and a quiet workspace with wireless internet to use when students are on site but not in class.
 Classes which are drop-off and do not require a parent to remain in the building.
 Because of this, and because their goal is to offer a social experience as well as an academic one, the minimum age is 13.
 After the class day has ended, a meeting in the same location of the award-winning Chicagoland Model United Nations Club, an independent high school club to which a number of their students belong.

-EDGE is geared toward Christian homeschoolers in DuPage County who are looking for support, encouragement, instruction, and interaction with other like minded families.
-Eastern DuPage for Godly Education and their Friday co-op group Gym and Enrichment were founded over fifteen years ago with that very purpose in mind.
-EDGE began as a small gathering of families who met for gym activities, but has since expanded to offer enrichment classes such as art, tumbling, dance, science and writing.
-Their group is made up of Christian homeschooling parents and their children who volunteer their time and talents, collectively pooling their abilities so that many may benefit from their instruction.
+Eastern DuPage for Godly Education (EDGE) and their Friday co-op group Gym and Enrichment (G&E) were founded over seventeen years ago to support and encourage like-minded families.
+EDGE began as a small gathering of families who met for gym activities, but has since expanded to offer enrichment classes such as art, tumbling, dance, drama, science and writing.
+Their group is made up of Christian homeschooling parents and their children who volunteer their time and talents, collectively pooling their abilities so that many may benefit.

 The Learning Vine is a Christian supplemental homeschool program that meets on Mondays and Fridays at Community Christian Church on Emerson Ln. in Naperville, IL.
 The Learning Vine provides both academic and enrichment classes for grades Pre-K through 12 in a Christian environment.